Kakamotobi/todo-list-react/README.md

 ## Description

-- Create a todo list.
+- Create and manage a todo list.

-## Features

-- Users can add, edit, and clear todos.
+- Users can add, edit, check-off and remove todos.
-- Users can access their todo list again through local storage.

 ## Demo